Tree Removal in Alberton

 No matter that tree service you require in Alberton, we await your call.

 |Water index||7 - Nearby river and aquaculture|

-Alberton is named Wobbomerijee originally which means "amalagam", an Aboriginal word which meant Wobum (mud) and Mudtheri (sticky).
+Alberton is named Wobbomerijee originally which means "amalagam", an Indigenous Australian term which meant Wobum (mud) and Mudtheri (sticky).

-It is said to be German immigrants who first settled in Alberton back in 1860's.
+It is said to be German immigrants who first settled in Alberton back in the 1860s.
 In the southern bank near the boundary of Albert and Logan Rivers was a town reserve established in 1865.

 A Lutheran Church was built in Zipfs Road in 1869 in an area which is known as Elkana which means God has created and blessed in a Hebrew term.
 The area was soon named Alberton which was after Prince Albert, the consort to Queen Victoria.
 The name Elkana is still being used as Elkana Road.